-The Cardiothoracic Radiology Fellowship program is looking for candidates for 2018-2019 and onwards.
+The Cardiothoracic Radiology Fellowship program is looking for candidates for 2021.

 One year clinical fellowship of post-graduate medical education in cardiothoracic radiology.

 The program is based in the Department of Radiology and Diagnostic Imaging, University of Alberta, Edmonton and is organized in collaboration with the Faculty of Medicine and Dentistry, Office of Postgraduate Affairs, with funding provided by Medical Imaging Consultants (MIC).

 The clinical aspects of the program occur at the University of Alberta Hospital and the Royal Alexandra Hospital.